 Join the debate, voice your aspirations, make Tarring the place ‘You’ want it to be.

-Come in for a coffee and have a chat with your local Councillor, PCSO or Police Officer and Local Neighbourhood Watch Coordinators and of course most importantly fellow residents.
+Come in for a coffee and have a chat with your local Councillors, Local Neighbourhood Watch Coordinators and of course most importantly fellow residents.

 You may have a “Neighbourhood Watch Scheme” in your street.